 If you use Google Voice then you’ll be glad to learn it supports spam filters and actually has a database of known spam numbers which can be automatically blocked.
 It also offers a solution that allows you to completely block the caller instead of sending them to voicemail.

 Go to Contacts in Google Voice, tick the checkbox next to the one you want to block and choose Edit Google Voice Settings > When this contact calls you: and choose Sent to voicemail, Treat as spam or Block caller.
+The nice thing about the “treat as spam” option is that it keeps ringing for them, but not you, and then once they leave a voicemail it’s marked as spam.

 To turn on the automatic spam filter go to Voice Settings > Call and tick Global Spam Filtering.